-It is impossible to completely avoid losses during bear market conditions.
-As an investor, you should not try to avoid what is inevitable.
+It is impossible to avoid losses during bear market conditions completely.
 Instead, it is better for you to structure your portfolio to offset the losses you might incur from such periods.
 Gaining exposure to the US dollar could prove to be effective for this purpose.

 Based on comparing the performance of hedged and unhedged funds since 2000, the yearly cost of RCE and transaction costs to S&P 500 hedged fund investors was almost 1%.
 Since then, this figure has gone down considerably, but RCE has still annually cost 0.67% on average.

 4. You Will Require US Dollars In The Future

 If you plan to make a few trips across the border or plan on purchasing property in the US, having local currency exposure can be more favourable for you.

 The cheapest way to buy ETFs is from discount brokers.
 My top choices in Canada are: